Svedrin/mumble-django-docs/en/installation.rst

 Of course, Mumble-Django does not only run on Debian, but on all distros that can somehow handle the prerequisites.
-You just need to figure out how to install the Webserver, PIL and SimpleJSON; the rest of the howto for Debian Lenny should work for any other distro as well.
+You just need to figure out how to install the Webserver, PIL and SimpleJSON; the rest of the Manual Installation howto should work for any other distro as well.